Mayurgohane/Project-US-House-Price-Index-Prediction/README.md

 # Live demo- https://deployment-using-render-us-home-price.onrender.com

 ## Summary
-This project predicts the US House Price Index (HPI) using economic indicators from the Federal Reserve Economic Data (FRED) database.
-Ridge and Lasso regression models were used, showing high predictive accuracy
+This project aims to predict the US House Price Index (HPI) using various economic indicators from the Federal Reserve Economic Data (FRED) database.
+The analysis spans from January 2004 to January 2024, employing Ridge and Lasso regression techniques to understand the relationship between house prices and economic variables.
+The models demonstrated strong predictive capabilities, with high R-squared values and low RMSE, indicating their effectiveness in forecasting house prices.

 ## Data Collection
 Data was sourced from Federal Reserve Economic Data (FRED) database, covering: